qa-investor/Jury/README.md

-->In Terminal, run the script using python
+->In Terminal, run the script using python and follow the instructions